-21 Great Things to Do in Huatulco, Mexico
+21 Great Things to Do in Huatulco Oaxaca Mexico

 It was a relaxing, family-bonding kind of vacation, full of sand, sea, and seafood!
-Even though we stayed in the resort, we were able to get out and about around town to explore Huatulco and the surrounding region.
+Even though we stayed in the resort, we got out and about around town to explore Huatulco and the surrounding region.

-Huatulco is not actually a town itself, but a small region with a few communities including La Crucecita, Santa Cruz, and Santa Maria Huatulco.
+Huatulco is not a town itself, but a small region with a few communities including La Crucecita, Santa Cruz, and Santa María Huatulco.
 The region is in the state of Oaxaca along the southwest coast of Mexico.

 Besides relaxing on the beach (or playa Huatulco), there are so many other things to do in Huatulco.

-My absolute favorite thing was to visit a coffee plantation up in the mountainous region of Pluma Hidalgo, which surrounds Huatulco.
+My absolute favorite thing was to visit a coffee plantation up in the mountainous region of Pluma Hidalgo, which surrounds Huatulco Oaxaca Mexico.

 I also loved eating tons of yummy food, trying water activities, shopping for traditional textiles, and visiting turtles!